-The World Health Organization defines “health” as a state of complete physical, mental, and social well-being and not merely the absence of disease.
-Healthy communities provide access to essential needs such as housing, food, transportation and recreation while providing sufficient public safety, which creates a robust sense of community that allows individuals to reach their full potential.
-The built environment, the human-made space in which people live, work and play, is a major contributor to the overall health of a community and its members.
-For example, access to parks, highly connected street networks, wide sidewalks and protected bike lanes in mixed use neighborhoods have been found to encourage walking and biking for recreation and transportation.
-This increase in physical activity can substantially improve public health.
+The World Health Organization defines health as a state of complete physical, mental, and social well-being and not merely the absence of disease.
+Communities that provide access to essential needs such as housing, food, transportation, and recreation, in addition to providing public safety and a robust sense of community, are better equipped to create an environment that improves public health and well-being.
+In our towns and cities the built environment, the human-made space in which people live, work and play, is a major contributor to the overall health of a community and its members.
+Sustainable built environment designs help create neighborhoods that are both economically secure and environmentally friendly, thus improving community livability, enhancing social well-being and ensuring a healthy environment for future generations.

 - Health Benefits of Physical Activity Fact Sheet

 - Transportation Strategies and Air Quality